Systems Analyst as Project Managers

 But before I discuss the roles of a project manager, I should first define what is project management.
 Project management is the application of knowledge, skills, tools and techniques to project activities to meet project requirements.

-According to Carr (2007), the project manager leads the team and helps negotiate the multiple relationships within any project—whether with clients, team members, firm principals or any variety of partners (such as freelancers, contractors or even civic committees)—and functions
+According to Carr (2007), the project manager leads the team and helps negotiate the multiple relationships within any project—whether with clients, team members, firm principals or any variety of partners (such as freelancers, contractors or even civic committees)—and functions as the hub of a project.

 According to Bista(2006), project managers must satisfy these sets of needs as a role: